Legal Insights: Is ADHD Considered a Disability in the UK?

 These adjustments may include changes to work schedules, task allocation, or providing additional support such as assistive technology or coaching.

-The purpose of these accommodations is to level the playing field and provide a fair working environment where individuals can utilize their skills and abilities without being hindered by their condition.
+These accommodations aim to level the playing field and provide a fair working environment where individuals can utilize their skills and abilities without being hindered by their condition.

 The specific reasonable adjustments required will depend on the individual’s needs and how they are affected by ADHD symptoms.

-Employers must engage in a collaborative process with employees when determining suitable accommodations, taking into account medical advice and any recommendations provided by healthcare professionals.
+Employers must collaborate with employees when determining suitable accommodations, considering medical advice and any recommendations provided by healthcare professionals.

 In addition to reasonable adjustments, employment rights for individuals with ADHD also encompass broader protections against discrimination.